Q Holistic Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

 Without knowing more, it’s impossible to judge the nature of this ingredient.

 And lastly, this food contains chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

 Q Holistic Dog Food Review

-Judging by its ingredients alone, Q Holistic Dog Food looks like an average dry product.
+Judging by its ingredients alone, Q Holistic looks like an average dry kibble.